ibm-cloud-docs/FileStorage/getting-started.md

 ### NFS version
 {: #whichnfs}

-Both NFS v3 and NFS v4.1 are supported in the {{site.data.keyword.cloud}} environment.
-However, the preferred version is NFS v3 because it's more resilient when network events occur.
+Both NFSv3 and NFSv4.1 are supported in the {{site.data.keyword.cloud}} environment.
+Network File System (NFS) is a networking protocol for distributed file sharing.
+It allows remote hosts to mount file systems over a network and interact with those file systems as if they are mounted locally.

+**Use NFSv3** protocol when possible.
+NFSv3 supports safe asynchronous writes and is more robust at error handling than the previous NFSv2.
+It supports 64-bit file sizes and offsets, allowing clients to access more than 2 GB of file data.
+NFSv3 natively supports `no_root_squash` that allows root clients to retain root permissions on the NFS share.

-When {{site.data.keyword.filestorage_short}} is used in a VMware&reg; deployment, NFSv4.1 might be the better choice for your implementation.
+When {{site.data.keyword.filestorage_short}} is used in a VMware&reg; deployment, **NFSv4.1** might be the better choice for your implementation.
 For more information about the different features of each version and what is supported by VMware&reg;, see [NFS Protocols and ESXi](https://docs.vmware.com/en/VMware-vSphere/7.0/com.vmware.vsphere.storage.doc/GUID-8A929FE4-1207-4CC5-A086-7016D73C328F.html){: external}.

 ## Submitting your Order
 {: #submitFileStorOrder}